scipy-conference/scipy_proceedings/papers/chris_beaumont/chris_beaumont.rst

 multi-dataset exploration.
 Glue allows users to specify how different datasets are related, and uses this information to dynamically link and overlay visualizations of several datasets.
-Glue also integrates into python-based analysis workflows, and eases the transition between interactive and non-interactive data analysis.
+Glue also integrates into Python-based analysis workflows, and eases the back-and-forth between interactive and non-interactive data analysis.